Real Estate

 read more

-The video has been exhibited at places such as the New Museum of Contemporary Art in New York, the Hammer Museum in Los Angeles, the Rotterdam Architecture Film Festival and at the Vladivostok Film Festival.
+The video has been exhibited at places such as the New Museum of Contemporary Art in New York, the Hammer Museum in Los Angeles, Musée d’art contemporain de Montréal, Storefront for Art and Architecture in New York, the Rotterdam Architecture Film Festival and at the Vladivostok Film Festival.

 *The piece belongs to the Museo de Teruel.